-Equipment Lease Facility
+Equipment Lease Credit Facility

-In October 2015, the Company signed a \$10.0 million Facility to fund capital equipment needs.
-Under the Facility, the lessor will fund capital equipment purchases presented.
+In October 2015, the Company signed the \$10.0 million Credit Facility with Essex Capital Corporation (the "Lessor") to fund capital equipment needs.
+Under the Credit Facility, the Lessor will fund capital equipment purchases presented.
 The Company will repay the amounts borrowed in 36 equal monthly installments from the date of the amount funded.
-At the end of the 36 month lease term, the Company has the option to (a) repurchase the leased equipment at the lesser of fair market value or 10% of the original equipment value, (b) extend the applicable lease for a specified period of time, which will not be less than one year, or (c) return the leased equipment to the lessor.
+At the end of the 36 month lease term, the Company has the option to (a) repurchase the leased equipment at the lesser of fair market value or 10% of the original equipment value, (b) extend the applicable lease for a specified period of time, which will not be less than one year, or (c) return the leased equipment to the Lessor.